-- 50.1 The risk-weighted assets for credit value adjustment risk are determined by multiplying the capital requirements calculated as set out in this chapter by 12.5. - 50.2 In the context of this document, CVA stands for credit valuation adjustment specified at a counterparty level.
+- The risk-weighted assets for credit value adjustment risk are determined by multiplying the capital requirements calculated as set out in this chapter by 12.5. - 50.2 In the context of this document, CVA stands for credit valuation adjustment specified at a counterparty level.
 CVA reflects the adjustment of default risk-free prices of derivatives and securities financing transactions (SFTs) due to a potential default of the counterparty. - 50.3 Unless explicitly specified otherwise, the term CVA in this document means regulatory CVA.
 Regulatory CVA may differ from CVA used for accounting purposes as follows: - (1) regulatory CVA excludes the effect of the bank's own default; and - (2) several constraints reflecting best practice in accounting CVA are imposed on calculations of regulatory CVA. - 50.4 CVA risk is defined as the risk of losses arising from changing CVA values in response to changes in counterparty credit spreads and market risk factors that drive prices of derivative transactions and SFTs. - 50.5 The capital requirements for CVA risk must be calculated by all banks involved in covered transactions in both banking book and trading book.
-Covered transactions include: - (1) all derivatives except those transacted directly with a qualified central counterpartyand except those transactions meeting the conditions of [CRE54.14] to [CRE54.16]; and - (2) SFTs that are fair-valued by a bank for accounting purposes, if their supervisor determines that the bank's CVA loss exposures arising from SFT transactions are material.
-In case the bank deems the exposures immaterial, the bank must justify its assessment to its supervisory by providing relevant supporting documentation.
+Covered transactions include: - (1) all derivatives except those transacted directly with a qualified central counterparty and except those transactions meeting the conditions of CRE54.14 to CRE54.16; and - (2) SFTs that are fair-valued by a bank for accounting purposes.
+[The Committee is proposing exemptions for SFTs with immaterial CVA risk.]